inboxpraveen/Coursera_capstone/README.md

     c.
 Result section : Describing your results and also any output supporting the results.
     d.
 Discussion section : This is an important section as it shows all the infernces and analysis that you did on your project.
     e.
 Conclusion section: Concluding statement of the project and also its future scope.

+3. Presentation: Similar to project report but less text content.